salt-formulas/salt-formulas/doc/source/operate/install-config-minion.rst

 Setting ``Salt minion ID``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then explicitly declare the id for this minion to use.
-Since Salt uses detached ids it is possible to run multiple minions on the same machine but with different ids.
+Then explicitly declare the ID for this minion to use.
+Since Salt uses
+detached IDs it is possible to run multiple minions on the same machine but
+with different IDs.

 .. code-block:: yaml